coolsoftwaretyler/ogdenstudios.xyz/src/blog/rails-engine-stripe-one-time-payments.md

 2. Visit localhost:3000/payments/checkouts/new
 3. Input an amount, fill in a [test card number](https://stripe.com/docs/testing#cards),
 4. Submit the form and check your Stripe dashboard for the test charges.

+## Next steps

+This engine isn't quite ready for primetime.
+This is mostly a proof-of-concept that I plan to expand on for personal use.
+Here are some things I might do to make it a little more versatile:

+* Create an installation rake task to handle the routing and asset linking with a command like `rails generate payments:install`
+* Create some generators to render the views and controllers for further configuration, like [Devise does](https://github.com/heartcombo/devise#configuring-views).
+* Handle the client-side JavaScript more gracefully.
+I don't love writing it inline, but I had trouble including the JavaScript correctly through the generator.
+I need to learn how to do that, or consider packaging it up separately to drop in as a separate JS dependency.